-Diarrhea - what to ask your doctor - adultWhat to ask your doctor about diarrhea - adult; Loose stools - what to ask your doctor - adult
+Diarrhea - what to ask your health care provider - adultWhat to ask your health care provider about diarrhea - adult; Loose stools - what to ask your health care provider - adult

 A stomach or intestinal illness can cause diarrhea.
 It can be a side effect of medical treatments, such as antibiotics and some cancer treatments.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your diarrhea.
+Below are questions you may want to ask your health care provider to help you take care of your diarrhea.

 - Can I eat dairy foods?